DrewBepic/Discord-Bot/README.md

 # Discord-Bot
-A discord bot I made for fun
+A discord bot I made for fun (retired)